All Classical Adversary Methods are Equivalent for Total Functions: Open Ends

 \paragraph{Limitation of the Adversary Bounds.} In the quantum setting, the certificate barrier shows a limitation on the quantum adversary bounds.
 In the classical setting, by our results, fractional block sensitivity characterizes the classical adversary bounds for total functions and thus is of course an upper bound.
 Is there a general limitation on the classical adversary methods for partial functions?

 \paragraph{Block Sensitivity vs. Fractional Block Sensitivity.} We have exhibited an example with the largest separation between the two measures for partial functions, $\bs(f) = O(\sqrt{n\cdot\bs(f)})$.
-For total functions, one can show that $\fbs(f) \leq \bs(f)^2$, but the best known separation achieves $\fbs(f) = \Omega(\bs(f)^{3/2})$ \cite{GSS16}.
+For total functions, one can show that $\fbs(f) \leq \bs(f)^2$, but the best known separations achieve $\fbs(f) = \Omega(\bs(f)^{3/2})$ \cite{GSS16, APV18}.
 Can our results be somehow extended for total functions to close the gap?